What is Breast Cancer?

 3. Chemotherapy: Some doctors actually prefer their patients to undergo chemo before surgery in hopes that chemotherapy will shrink cancer and the surgery can be minimally invasive.

 4. Hormone Therapy: Breast cancer with hormone receptors may be treated with hormone-blocking drugs against Estrogen and Progesterone that can reduce the hormones produced by the body, not allowing for further growth of cancerous cells.

-5. Medications: Certain medications may be prescribed by a doctor for the treatment of breast cancer that work against the mutations in the cancer cells.
+5. Medications: Certain medications may be prescribed by a doctor for the treatment of breast cancer that works against the mutations in the cancer cells.
 Trastuzumab is a monoclonal antibody that inhibits the production of HER protein in the body and hence helps in the treatment of HER positive cancer.

 The recent advances in the treatment of breast cancer and earlier diagnosis of it have helped increase the 5- year survival rate from 75.2% in 1975 to 90.6% between 2008 and 2014.